 How Advertising Can Help

-When a topic is trending, people are searching for it.
+When you see what’s trending on Facebook and Twitter, you can be sure people are searching for it.
 Creating a Facebook Ad or boosting a trend-specific Facebook post can give you added exposure.

 Promoted Trends are clearly labeled and appear at the top of the trending topics, so you’re automatically guaranteed an increased audience.
-Promoted Trends occasionally show within timelines as well.
+Promoted Trends can show within timelines as well.

 How to Use Trending Topics in Your Social Media Marketing